 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes - £ No - T
+Yes - o No - x

 Indicate the number of shares outstanding of each of the issuer's classes of common stock as of the latest practicable date.